 by Sunny Naughton

 As a lifelong lover of musical theater, being a camper at Camp Broadway® as a teenager was a dream come true!
-Every session I would wait with bated breath to see what Broadway Stars would come visit us at camp or sit in the audience to see our Family Finale performance.
-Back in late ‘90s, I primarily learned about Broadway from performances that could be seen on talk shows and TV or learned insight from magazines, newspapers and books.
+Every session I would wait with bated breath to see what Broadway Stars would come to visit us at camp or sit in the audience to see our Family Finale performance.
+Back in the late ‘90s, I primarily learned about Broadway from performances that could be seen on talk shows and TV or learned insight from magazines, newspapers, and books.
 But nothing compares to learning about Broadway by going to NYC in person!

 Just recently I visited my friend and cast-member of The Phantom of the Opera, Tug Watson.
-We hung out in the seats so long after the curtain came down security had to kindly asked us to leave.
+We hung out in the seats so long after the curtain came down security had to kindly ask us to leave.
 We ventured out the stage door to the street where Tug had theater loves waiting for him.
 I gladly took all the photos while he signed autographs.
 Tug uses Instagram and a few of his fans had written to him to say they would be at the stage door, so he was sure to go out and say hello.

 This recent experience made me think back to when I was a kid and first learned about “Stagedooring”.
 I remember my excitement when I learned I could go stand outside the stage door of my favorite shows to meet my idols and even snap a picture?!
 Camp Broadway® introduced this idea to me; and from the ages of 12 to 17, I lived at stage doors with my autograph book, my mom, and her camera every time we went into Manhattan.
 I met Bernadette Peters, Sutton Foster and Craig Bierko to name a few.
 I would rush home and wait for the photos to develop so I could pair them up with my signed Playbill or autograph book.
 Since this was before the days of social media, I would mail letters with my pictures to my friends I made from camp.
 One highlight was when I recognized my camp counselor in Mamma Mia!
 That was cool!